 - the defendant is a flight risk; and/or

-- there was no satisfactory excuse for the defendant defying court orders
+- there was no satisfactory excuse for the defendant defying court orders (such as missing a court date)

 Once the warrant is set aside, the underlying criminal case against the defendant can proceed.